Manual lymphatic drainage and proper garment wear is key for reducing fibrosis after cosmetic surgery.

 What is the best treatment for fibrosis?

-Once you have developed fibrosis you need combination of treatments to achieve better results such as: Manual Lymphatic Drainage , ultrasound therapy, myofascia and prescribed stretches.
+Once you have developed fibrosis you need the combination of treatments to achieve better results such as: Manual Lymphatic Drainage , ultrasound therapy, myofascia and prescribed stretches.

 Lymphatic Drainage, unlike some other forms of massage, it uses very light pressure, combined with soft pumping movements to drain the excess of fluid from the affected area towards the lymph nodes.